hrsh7th/nvim-dansa/README.md

 -- global settings.
 dansa.setup({
-  -- The threshold for how much to scan above and below the cursor line threshold = 100,
+  -- The offset to specify how much lines to use. scan_offset = 100,

+  -- The count for cut-off the indent candidate. cutoff_count = 5,

   -- The settings for tab-indentation or when it cannot be guessed. default = {
-    expandtab = false,
+    expandtab = true,
     space = {
       shiftwidth = 2,
     },